TomHarrop/asw-gbs-genome-paper/md/results.md

 ### Genetic differentiation between ASW populations North and South of the Main Divide

-Although we did not detect variation associated with presence of a parasitoid, parasitism rate varies across sites in NZ [@tomasettoIntensifiedAgricultureFavors2017].
+Although we did not detect variation associated with presence of a parasitoid, parasitism rates vary across sites in NZ [@tomasettoIntensifiedAgricultureFavors2017].
 To investigate the genetic differentiation between regions, we grouped individuals that were collected from North and South of the Main Divide (Figure 1).
 The two groups had a mean *F*~ST~ of 0.013.
 We detected 47 SNPs with skewed allele frequencies across 24 contigs in the draft genome with BayeScan (Figure 2).
 The contigs containing these SNPs had a total of 3--36 SNPs, and all 47 of the detected SNPs had positive α values, suggesting diversifying selection (Table 2).
 Using an orthogonal method, 32 SNPs across 5 contigs had outlying cross-population extended haplotype homozygosity (XPEHH) scores [@sabetiGenomewideDetectionCharacterization2007; @gautierRehhPackageDetect2012].
-Both methods identified putative SNPs under selection an overlapping region on contig_40523.
+Both methods identified putative SNPs under selection in an overlapping region on contig_40523.
 These sites had high α values and positive XPEHH scores, suggesting diversifying selection in the North group.
 We identified four genes on contig_40523.
 None had characterized functions in insects.